Get insider access

 0.345%

-The Samsung Odyssey Neo G8 has good black uniformity.
-The screen looks blue without the local dimming feature enabled as there's backlight bleed, but the Mini LED local dimming feature helps further deepen any blacks and there's minimal blooming around bright objects.
+The black uniformity is good.
+The screen looks blue without the local dimming feature enabled, as there's backlight bleed, but the Mini LED local dimming feature helps further deepen any blacks, and there's minimal blooming around bright objects.
+That said, the blooming increases as you move off-center.

 8.8